hammerheim-game/hammerheim-rules/5-warbands.md

 #### Beastmen Raiders Special Skills

-Shaggy Hide: The Beastman’s massively shaggy hide acts as armour, deflecting sword strokes and protecting him from harm.
-The model gains a 6+ Armour Save that can be combined with other armour as normal.
+Shaggy Hide: The Beastman’s massively shaggy hide acts as armor, deflecting sword strokes and protecting him from harm.
+The model gains a 6+ Armor Save that can be combined with other armor as normal.
 Mutant: The Beastman may buy one mutation.
 Fearless: Immune to Fear and All Alone tests.
 Horned One: The Beastman has mighty horns, and can make an